OpenST/ost-wallet-sdk-react-native/documentation/OstWalletUI.md

 ```

 ### Scan QR-Code to Authorize Device

-This workflow can be used to authorize device by scanning device QR-Code.
+To authorize device by scanning device QR-Code.

 QR-Code Sample:
 ```json